kumeS/rMiW/README.md

 ## Description

-This tool provides a workflow for pre-processing, analysis and deep learning for microscopy-based images.
+This package provides a workflow for pre-processing, analysis and deep learning for microscopy-based images.

 ## Topics in this project
 - R language usage